Mets finally can breathe again after shutout of Angels

 Watch Sewald on the mound and you’ll notice that he’s a deep breather as he prepares to make a pitch.
 It’s a relaxation technique, one he’s used for most of his life.
 Sewald, Craig Kimbrel and Evan Longoria are on the short list of the deepest breathers in baseball.

-After the strikeout, there was a sign that this one meant a little something extra to Sewald, in the form of a mini fist pump.
+After the strikeout, there was a sign that this one meant a little something extra to Sewald, in the form of a mini-fist pump.
 He could inhale and exhale a bit more easily as he came off the mound.

 “It was good to get the exhale [for the strikeout],” Sewald said with a smile.